 Nasirov, V. I.; Namazova, N. M.; Bairamov, R. B.; Guseinov, G. G.; Amirov, A. S. The influence of vacuum on polymorphic transformations in rubidium nitrate.
 Crystallogr.
 Rep. 2014, 59 (7), 1084-1087.

 May intensify fire; oxidizer.
-May be harmful if swallowed.
 Causes skin irritation.
 Causes serious eye irritation.
+May cause respiratory irritation.
+May cause cancer.